GarompaEstomper/Sven_HD_sprites_pack/README.md

 ## Description

+Replaces hud and particle effects, handpicked to resemble the original designs in HD, and also fixing several inconsistencies and bugs.

 - Sprites have been handpicked to resemble a bit more their original versions but in HD form.
 - Many of the weapon sprites have been fixed to resemble the actual weapons their represent
 - Opposing force weapon sprites (and others), have fixed scanlines and effects for consistency